JonasMunck/st-sbl-presentation/PITCHME.md

 Note:

-2. Bounded context - stop trade does not know the underlying error, just the stoptrade message.
+bullet 2: Bounded context - stop trade does not know the underlying error, just the stoptrade message.

 ---